PyGithub/PyGithub/doc/utilities.rst

 .. autoclass:: github.PaginatedList.PaginatedList()

+.. _utilities-classes-with-paginated-properties:

 Classes with paginated properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The GitHub API has the "feature" of paginated properties.
+Some objects returned by the API have a property that allows for pagination.
+Fetching subsequent pages of that property means fetching the entire object (with all other properties) and the specified page of the paginated property.
+Iterating over the paginated property means fetching all other properties multiple times.
+Fortunately, the allowed size of each page (``per_page`` is usually 300, in contrast to the "usual" ``per_page`` maximum of 100).

 A few classes have paginated properties.
 The classes and their paginated properties are: